 Your child's healthcare provider will examine the foot.
 He or she may touch the foot to see if your child has decreased feeling.
 He or she will check for any open breaks in the skin.
 He or she may check foot movement.
-Your child may also need any of the following tests:
+Your child may need any of the following tests:

-- MRI: This scan uses powerful magnets and a computer to take pictures of your child's foot.
-An MRI may show a fracture or other foot injuries.
-Your child may be given dye to help the pictures show up better.
-Tell the healthcare provider if your child has ever had an allergic reaction to contrast dye.
+- An x-ray, CT scan, or MRI may be used to check your child's foot for a broken bones or other injuries.
+Contrast liquid may be used to help the foot show up better in the pictures.
+Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.
 Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the healthcare provider if your child has any metal in or on his body.
+Tell the healthcare provider if your child has any metal in or on his or her body.

 - A bone scan may be used to check for a broken bone.
-Your child will be given a small, safe amount of radioactive dye in an IV.
-Pictures are then taken of his foot bones to look for fractures.
+Your child will be given a small amount of radioactive dye in an IV.
+Pictures will then be taken of his or her foot.

 How is a foot fracture treated?